Poikilos/integratoredu/README.md

 * (2017-08-30) renamed sign-student action to sign-extcare, renamed picked_up_by to chaperone, sign-extcare to student-microevent

 ## Known Issues
+* should display all fields are missing if all fields are blank, instead of only showing heading is missing
 * session.runme and other direct usages of session as if it were a session (as opposed to using req.session) may not be ok
 * There is no code to serve the wav files referenced by the javascript that is in body onload after an error occurs.
 * Reading (incorrectly formatted?)
 YAML can crash app on line: yaml.readSync(item_path, "utf8");